 Digging Up Bones

 Instead of whole dinosaurs, you could bury “bones” that the child could dig up and then assemble a skeleton with.
 You could use bone-shaped dog treats, or search online for “Make dinosaur bones” for tips on how to make them using a wide variety of materials (e.g. model magic, plaster, chicken bones.)
 Here’s a salt dough option.
 Or just use a variety of pasta shapes, or cut bones out from cardboard in your recycling bin.

 Assembling Dino Skeletons

-For younger children, 3 – 4 years old, it could be easier to have a picture of a dinosaur skeleton and they can choose pasta to glue onto it to match the skeleton picture.
+For younger children, 3 – 4 years old, it’s easier to have a picture of a dinosaur skeleton that they glue shapes onto.
 We printed out materials from Prekinders.
-We cut them out and the kids glued them on paper, then glued on pasta bones.

 Art Project – Masks